 - 2012 – Inventor of the Year, Jefferson Kimmel Cancer Center

-- 2017 – The Peter and Louise Havens Chair for Biomedical Research
+- 2017 – The Havens Chair for Biomedical Research

 By studying disease modifier genes we seek to develop new principles to treat cancer, diabetes, autoimmune disorders and cardiovascular disease.
 Currently most biomedical research focuses on understanding disease pathways.
 We seek to understand general disease modifier pathways that determine disease severity, an understudied area from which many useful drugs such as NSAIDs and statins are based.
 A major thrust of our present work focuses on modifiers of inflammatory processes which contribute significantly to the severity of many age-associated diseases.
 In our main project, we have developed a new class of drugs that recruit the immune system to eradicate a broad spectrum of advanced cancers, including breast, lung, skin, and pancreas tumors that are often refractory to chemotherapy.
 These drugs, called IDO inhibitors, are presently in Phase III clinical trials as the final step toward FDA approval.
 In other projects with our Lankenau collaborators, we are developing new agents to treat autoimmune disorders, reduce risks of cardiovascular disease, and ameliorate diabetes.

 Our laboratory is interested primarily in cancer genes, cancer immunology and molecular therapeutics.
 We use transgenic mouse models and preclinical drug approaches to learn new ways to suppress cancer, focusing on long-term goals of improving strategies for cancer prognosis and treatment.